JackScottAU/Micronation/Constitution.md

 # Constitution #

+Executive is corporation sole, can exercise power within currently enacted laws and bill of rights.

+Legislature is council who decide on policy,

+You cannot have a monarchy with unabsolute power.
+Either they are above the law, or they are under it.
+	If the monarch has to abide by the law, they do not have absolute power, and are thus not a monarch.

+Sovereignty
+Military and it's head

 ## Bill Of Rights ##

 All natural persons falling under the jurisdiction of The Country have the